kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 2. **Signature match:** The pod's signature must exactly match the cached signature.
 3. **Cache freshness:** The cached data must be sufficiently recent to avoid relying on stale scheduling decisions.
-4. **Last node is full:** The node chosen in the previous scheduling cycle must now be infeasible for the new pod.
+4. **Last chosen node feasibility check:** The node chosen in the previous scheduling cycle must now be infeasible for the new pod.
 This is verified by running filter plugins against that node.
-This validation ensures the 1-pod-per-node constraint that allows us to reuse scoring results without rescoring.
+This validation ensures the one-pod-per-node constraint that allows us to reuse scoring results without rescoring.

-If all validations pass, the operation pops the next best node from the cached sorted list and returns it as a hint (see "Integration with Scheduling Cycle" below for how the hint is used).
+If all checks pass, the operation pops the next best node from the cached sorted list and returns it as a hint (see [Integration with Scheduling Cycle](#integration-with-scheduling-cycle) below for how the hint is used).

-If any validation fails, the batch state is invalidated (with the reason recorded in metrics), no hint is provided, and the scheduler proceeds with normal full evaluation of all nodes.
+If any check fails, the batch state is invalidated with the reason recorded in metrics, no hint is provided, and the scheduler falls back to full evaluation of all nodes.

 #### StoreScheduleResults